mondskiez/ansible_control/README.md

 C:\Users\YourUser/.ssh/yournewkey
 ```

-:arrow_forward" C. The ssh-keygen will then generate your key pair to the location you specified using the filename your inputted in the location.
+:arrow_forward: C. The ssh-keygen will then generate your key pair to the location you specified using the filename your inputted in the location.

-git
-:arrow_forward" D. Copy your ssh-key to the remote server
+:arrow_forward: D. Copy your ssh-key to the remote server

 1. :small_orange_diamond: Windows: